Have you ever seen a possum in real life?

 Read more about nocturnal animals with these books for kids!

 2. Where are the Night Animals? by Mary Ann Fraser

 Resources about Nocturnal Animals:

-And don’t miss these other posts!
+And don’t miss these other early science activities!